Employee Manual - Field Employees - English

 Our Clients

-As a professional service business, we are contracted to provide a professional service to meet and/or exceed our client's needs.
-We all are responsible for client satisfaction and strive to be courteous and helpful.
+As a professional service business, we are contracted to provide a service that meets and/or exceeds our client’s needs.
+We are all responsible for client satisfaction and strive to be courteous and helpful.
 We seek to correct mistakes.
 Great care is taken when operating equipment around buildings, vehicles, and pedestrians.
-Many of our job sites are high-security locations, consequently, our conduct and decorum should be professional always.
+Many of our job sites are high-security locations; consequently, our conduct and decorum should always be professional.

 Introductory Period

 The first 90 days of your employment are an introductory period.
-During this time, you should become familiar with the Company, the other employees, your work, and the opportunities available within the Company.
+During this time, you should become familiar with the Company, your coworkers, your work, and the opportunities available.

-You may be required to take a physical exam during this period to ensure that you are physically capable of performing the essential functions of your job.
+You may be required to take a post-offer physical exam to ensure you can perform the essential functions of your job, with or without reasonable accommodation (ADA-compliant).
 You must be physically capable of performing the work.

 Work Hours

-The lunch periods are usually one-half hour.
-You should bring your lunch with you.
-Company vehicles are not to be used for lunch period transportation unless explicitly authorized by a manager.
+Lunch periods are usually 30 minutes, unpaid.
+You should bring your lunch.
+Company vehicles are not to be used for lunch transportation unless explicitly authorized by a manager.

 Punctuality and Absence